Natural Language Processing RELIES on Linguistics: Introduction

-Linguistics is no longer front and center in the way we build NLP systems for practical tasks (\cref{sec:background}).
+\emph{Where would NLP be without linguistics?} Linguistics is no longer front and center in the way we build NLP systems for practical tasks.
 Gone are the days when machine translation engines consisted of rules painstakingly crafted by linguists.
-But engineering the behavior of a system is only one component of the NLP research or development\slash deployment lifecycle, and there are ways expertise in linguistics continues to be essential in NLP---that is to say, there are ways \textsc{NLP relies on linguistics}.
+But there are ways expertise in linguistics continues to be essential in NLP---that is to say, there are ways \textsc{NLP relies on linguistics}.